ece1786-2023/Whazzat/README.md

 Currently dummy data for fork and spoon will come for any prompt.

 The initial Llama2 model that we are using in google colab is in this repo, named as fine_tune_llama2 We are using peft (parameter efficient fine tuning) to be able to run and finetune the Llama2 model in google colab's free edition.
-If it does not go as planned we will use paid edition.
+If it does not go as plan we will use paid edition.